Louise Lasser: 1983–present: Later roles

+Lasser acted in two episodes of HBO's Girls as a Manhattan artist for the series' third season (2014).
+She has been a faculty member of HB Studio, where she taught acting technique.
+In 2014, she directed the Off-Off-Broadway production of Ira Lewis' Chinese Coffee.
+In 2021, she was reunited with her Mary Hartman co-star Greg Mullavey in a 16-minute film short called Bliss.
+In 2022, she appeared in Funny Pages, her first role in a theatrical feature film in almost 20 years.
+Chris Feil of The Daily Beast wrote, "Louise Lasser makes for what is surely the most hilariously bizarre, yet downright frightening one-scene-wonder".

+Personal life

+Marriage

+Lasser married Woody Allen in 1966.
+Although the couple divorced in 1970, she appeared in five of his films from 1966 to 1980.
+She said of working with Allen, "I think he's very talented, and really funny, and really serious".
+She currently lives in Manhattan and runs the Louise Lasser Acting Studio on the Upper East Side.

+1976 legal incident

-In the spring of 1976 in Los Angeles, Lasser was arrested at a charity boutique, and police found $6 worth (or 88 milligrams) of cocaine in her purse.
+In the spring of 1976 in Los Angeles, Lasser was arrested at a charity boutique, and police found $6 worth (88 milligrams) of cocaine in her purse.
 Authorities were called after Lasser's American Express card was denied and Lasser refused to leave without possession of a $150 dollhouse.
 Lasser was initially apprehended for two unpaid traffic tickets (one for jaywalking), but the officers then found the drug in her handbag.
-Lasser claimed the coke had been given to her several months earlier by a fan.
-Ultimately, Lasser was ordered to do six months in counseling, which was easily satisfied as she was already seeing an analyst.
+Lasser claimed the cocaine had been given to her several months earlier by a fan.
+Ultimately, Lasser was ordered to do six months in counseling, which was easily satisfied because she was already seeing an analyst.
 A fictionalized version of the dollhouse incident was also incorporated into Mary Hartman's first season.